yordanos-habtamu/yordanos-habtamu/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Internship
 - 🌱 I’m currently learning Front-end Developement with Vuejs and Flutter
-- 📫 How to reach me: I am available on linkedin, twitter and Telegram , Let's connect and discuss 😃
+- 📫 How to reach me: jordrichh7@gmail.com Let's discuss and connect 😃
 - ⚡ Fun fact: I am Arsenal Fan ⚽